OCA/interface-github/github_connector/README.rst

    Note: make sure that Odoo process has read / write access on that folder

-#. go to 'Settings' / 'Technical' / 'Parameters' / 'System Parameters'
+#.
+Go to 'Settings' / 'Technical' / 'Parameters' / 'System Parameters'
    and define the following values:

    #. ``github.max_try``: number of call to the API before an error
       is raised.
-The more unstable/slow tyour connection, the higher should be this value
+The more unstable/slow your connection, the higher should be this value
    #. ``git.partial_commit_during_analysis``: Set to ``True`` if you want to
       commit the result of the analysis in the database after each repository